Vital Edges for (s,t)-mincut: Efficient Algorithms, Compact Structures, and Optimal Sensitivity Oracle: Introduction

+Observe that there is a trivial data structure of ${\mathcal O}(m)$ space that can report the vitality of any given edge in ${\mathcal O}(1)$ time.
+Can we have a data structure that is even more compact and still achieves ${\mathcal O}(1)$ query time?
+The following theorem answers this question in the affirmative (Refer to Note \ref{note : vitality of an edge}).

-The \textit{vitality of an edge} $e$ is the reduction in the capacity of $(s,t)$-mincut after the failure of edge $e$.
-By establishing an implicit representation of all vital edges, we design the following data structure that can efficiently report the vitality of any given edge (discussed in Section \ref{sec : intro : sensitivity oracle}). \begin{theorem} For any directed weighted graph $G$ on $n$ vertices with a designated source vertex $s$ and designated sink vertex $t$, there is an ${\mathcal O}(n)$ space data structure that, given any edge $e$ in $G$ and its capacity, can report the vitality of edge $e$ in ${\mathcal O}(1)$ time. \end{theorem}
+\begin{theorem} For any directed weighted graph $G$ on $n$ vertices, there is an ${\mathcal O}(n)$ space data structure that, given any edge $e$ in $G$ and its capacity, can report the vitality of edge $e$ in ${\mathcal O}(1)$ time. \end{theorem}